adrianwilhelmi/memory_allocator/docs/README.md

 * make
 * binutils

 Executing `scripts/install_env.sh` script will detect your Linux distribution and install required software.
 You can run `make install_env` if you have at least make installed on your computer.
+To run tests and all analyzers you will also need `valgrind`, `clang`, `clang-tidy`, `clang-tools` and `gcovr`, but they are not essential for the library so i didn't include them in the installation script.

 ## Installation, compilation and usage

-To build and install the library to a desired directory with desired compier enter ``` make install P=/path/to/allocator CC=<c_compiler>```.
-Running `make install` by itself will execute the installation script, which will prompt you to enter the desired path where the allocator library should be installed and will use gcc as default compiler.
-Program using the allocator should be compiled with `-I/path/to/allocator/include -L/path/to/allocator/lib -lallocator` flags.
-You also need to add `#include"allocator.h"` line to your C program using the allocator.
+To build and install the library to a desired directory with a preferred compiler use the command: ``` make install P=/path/to/allocator CC=<c_compiler>```.
+Running `make install` by itself will execute the installation script, which will prompt you to enter the desired path where the allocator library should be installed and will use gcc as the default compiler.
+Programs using the allocator should be compiled with `-I/path/to/allocator/include -L/path/to/allocator/lib -lallocator` flags.
+Additionally, don't forget to include `#include"allocator.h"` in your C program using the allocator.
+To run tests with analyzers, use the command `make regression`.

 ### Example

+Here's an example of how I installed, compileed and useed the allocator:

-- I downloaded this repository to /home/$user/Documents/work/allocator/
+- I Downloaded this repository to /home/$user/Documents/work/allocator/
 - Ran `make isntall_env`
 - Ran `make install P=/home/$USER/Documents/work/allocator/example CC=gcc` (it doesn't have to be installed in the same directory as the repository)
-- Cretaed `example.c` in `example` directory and wrote a simple program using the allocator
+- Created `example.c` in `example` directory and wrote a simple program using the allocator
-- Compiled it with `gcc example/example.c -Iexample/include -Lexample/lib -o example_out`
+- Compiled it with `gcc example/example.c -Iexample/include -Lexample/lib -lallocator -o example_out`

+  Check the example/example.c file to see how to use functions from the library in actual code.